U65535F/SigScanner/README.md

 You will find the executable file inside the build directory.

 > If any reason you can't have Meson, then use the VS Developer Command Prompt to compile via `cl /W4 /DUNICODE /D_UNICODE /TC Main.c Pdb.c Signature.c Error.c /link DbgHelp.lib WinHttp.lib /out:SigScanner.exe`.

+## TODOs
+[ ] Make signature length optional and force minimum unique signature length [ ] Add command line parameters
+  - [ ] dump C signature
+  - [ ] no pdb download/use from disk
+  - [ ] signature length
+[ ] Improve error messages

+### How to Contribute:
+1. **Fork the Repository**: Fork this repository to your GitHub account.
+2. **Create a Branch**: Create a new branch for your changes.
+3. **Make Changes**: Implement your changes, and ensure everything is working.
+4. **Open a Pull Request (PR)**: Submit a pull request describing your changes.
+Before contributing, please ensure the following:
+* Your code adheres to the existing style.
+* All the code you have written is passing i.e. is working as expected.
+---

+## Issues
+Have any issues or bugs to report?
+Please use the GitHub issues tracker to report any problems or request new features. <br>
+1. Visit the Issues section.
+2. Provide a description of the problem or feature request.